manpen/hypergen/README.md

 ./main_hyper -n 1000000 -d 1000
 ```

 All experiments are conducted on a system with AVX2.
-The code builds without,
+The code builds without it,
 but is untested and may yield different results.
 Therefore, there is a check in
 the compile script.